Carpso/CarpsoApp/README.md

         ```
         GOOGLE_GENAI_API_KEY=YOUR_GOOGLE_AI_STUDIO_API_KEY
         ```
         Obtain this key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-Ensure this is also set in your production environment.
+Ensure this is also set in your production environment (see Section A above).
     *   **(Optional) Tawk.to Live Chat:** For alternative live chat functionality:
         ```
         NEXT_PUBLIC_TAWKTO_PROPERTY_ID=YOUR_TAWKTO_PROPERTY_ID